 Australia has participated in the EU-initiated International Carbon Action Partnership (ICAP) since April 2008.
-On 19 May 2009 in Melbourne, then EU Energy Commissioner, Mr Andris Piebalgs, signed an MOU making the EC a founding member of the Global Carbon Capture and Storage Institute.
-As a permanent coordinator of the Umbrella Group (a grouping of the non-EU developed countries) Australia continues to closely engage the EU on climate change matters.
+In 2009, then EU Energy Commissioner, Mr Andris Piebalgs, signed an MOU making the EC a founding member of the Global Carbon Capture and Storage Institute.

 Science and research

 In 1994, Australia became the first non-EU member country to sign a Science and Technology Agreement with the EU.
 Since then cooperation has been active and steadily increasing in a diverse range of research areas.
-Australian researchers are able to join their European counterparts as full participants in research programs which are managed by the European Commission under the EU's Framework Program for Research and Technological Development.
+Australian researchers are able to join their European counterparts as full participants in research programs which are managed by the European Commission under the EU's seven-year Framework Program for Research and Innovation, ‘Horizon 2020’.
 The Agreement also encourages European participation in Australian research activities.
-A Joint Science and Technology Consultative Committee (JSTCC) meets every one to two years to exchange information and discuss ways to enhance research collaboration and agree on priorities and actions to strengthen the relationship.
-In June 2010 the 11th JSTCC was held in Sydney, attended by the largest ever EU science and research delegation to Australia.
-The meeting communiqué [PDF] set out a comprehensive plan of action to take the relationship forward.
-The Australia-EU Science and Technology Cooperation Roadmap has been published [PDF].
+A Joint Science and Technology Co-operation Committee (JSTCC) meets every one to two years to exchange information and discuss ways to enhance research collaboration and agree on priorities and actions to strengthen the relationship.
+The 13th JSTCC meeting will be held in the second half of 2014.

 In 2008 the Australian Research Council opened its fellowships to international candidates for all schemes, providing funding for eligible organisations to promote collaboration, movement and networking between Australia-based and overseas researchers.
 This has resulted in several successful research projects between Australian and EU researchers and enhanced the opportunity for them to strengthen their networks internationally.

-Australia's participation in the EU Framework Program is underpinned and reinforced by its strong bilateral research cooperation links with a number of EU Member States.
+Australia's participation in Horizon 2020 is also underpinned and reinforced by its strong bilateral research cooperation links with a number of individual EU member states.

 Education and training

-Policy dialogues seek to address strategic issues related to the state of education systems and policies pursued in the EU and Australia.
-Dialogues aim to reinforce bilateral and multilateral cooperation at both the administrative and policy level and provide enhanced understanding of education and training policies and developments in the EU and Australia.
+Policy dialogues seek to address strategic issues related to education systems and policies pursued in the EU and Australia.
+Dialogues aim to reinforce bilateral and multilateral cooperation to provide enhanced understanding of education and training policies in the EU and Australia.